bshastry/melange-checkers/README.md

 #### Pre-requisites

 - LLVM source code
-- LLVM binaries built from source code
+- Clang binary built from LLVM source code
+- Prebuilt scan-build and scan-view binaries that are present in LLVM source tree
 - GCC >= 4.7 (Tested with 4.8.x)

 #### Build instructions